cedadev/ceda-div-hugo-hinode/content/news/updates/2024/2024-01-05-telespazio-uk-win-eo-datahub-platform-software-development-and-operations-contract.md

 ------------------------------------------------------------

 This award is the beginning of exciting opportunities within the EODH programme.
-We have recently launched the Invitation to Tender (ITT) for the {{< link href="https://www.ceda.ac.uk/news/updates/2023/2023-12-19-eodh-itt-announcement/" >}} EO DataHub Applications and Integrations {{< /link >}}  contract.
+We have recently launched the Invitation to Tender (ITT) for the EO DataHub Applications and Integrations contract.
 This ITT’s implementation will mark an important step forward in adding user-orientated service interfaces to the core Hub Platform software.
 The successful applicants will be expected to work closely with the Platform Development and Operations team for a successful delivery.
 There are three applications for the ITT which can be applied for as a whole or individually:

 __Lot 1:__ Web-application delivering Combined Information from Climate Observations and Projections;